-The legal definition of sexual harassment is workplace conduct by a supervisor or co-worker (or under certain circumstances, a third party such as a vendor or customer) that is directed at an employee because of that employee’s sex and is severe or pervasive enough to cause a reasonable person of the same sex as the targeted employee to believe that the conditions of employment have been changed to make the work environment hostile.
+The legal definition of sexual harassment is workplace conduct by a supervisor or co-worker – or, under certain circumstances, a third party such as a vendor or customer – that is directed at an employee because of that employee’s sex and is severe or pervasive enough to cause a reasonable person of the same sex as the targeted employee to believe that the conditions of employment have changed to make the work environment hostile.
 That’s a mouthful!
-So, let’s unpack that and restate it in plain English.
+So, let’s unpack that and restate it in plain English.Discriminatory Motive

 Sexual harassment is one type of hostile work environment.
 Many people think that a hostile work environment is any workplace that is unpleasant.
 That is not the case under the law.
-An unlawful hostile work environment is one in which the hostility is directed at the employee because of a legally prohibited discriminatory or retaliatory motive.
+An unlawful hostile work environment is one in which the hostility is directed at an employee because of a legally prohibited discriminatory or retaliatory motive.

 Not all harassment that is directed at an employee because of the employee’s sex is serious enough to make a legal claim of sexual harassment.
 The conduct must be severe or pervasive.
 “Severe” refers to a small number of incidents that are particularly bad.
 Under New Jersey law, even a single incident of sexual harassment is unlawful if it is serious enough.
-“Pervasive” refers to many incidents occurring regularly that are not that bad when considered by themselves, but when taken together, create a hostile work environment due to the frequency with which they occur.
+“Pervasive” refers to many incidents occurring regularly that are not that bad when considered by themselves but when taken together create a hostile work environment due to the frequency with which they occur.Reasonable Person Standard

-Under New Jersey law, whether the sexual harassment is bad enough to create a hostile work environment is judged based on how a reasonable person of the same sex as the harassed employee would feel.
+Under New Jersey law, whether sexual harassment is bad enough to create a hostile work environment is judged based on how a reasonable person of the same sex as the harassed employee would feel.
 So, if the harassed employee is female, a reasonable woman standard will apply, and if the harassed employee is male, a reasonable man standard will apply.